raventid/shell-tips/Spacemacs.md

 - cs]) - Change Surround from [] to ().
 You can use any surrounding.
 Rules are the same `(` with additional spaces and `)` without them.

+- yyp - Superusefull command to copy current linen and paste it after. `yy` could be `Y` and `P` for pasting line before the current(not after).